 Portland cement was patented in 1824 and in the early to mid-1900s became widely available.
 It became cheaper than lime as well as being faster setting, easier to use and stronger, so from the mid-1900s it began to dominate the construction industry and has done so ever since, resulting in the near extinction of the building lime industry.

 It is only in the last twenty years or so that the damage caused by ‘modern’, hard, impervious materials have been fully understood and documented.
-There is now a widespread realisation that it is vitally important to use lime in the conversation and repair of old and historic buildings.
+There is now a widespread realisation that it is vitally important to use lime in the conservation and repair of old and historic buildings.
 As a result, there has been a huge revival in its use.

 Another factor that has driven the resurgence in the use of lime is that it is widely regarded as being less damaging environmentally than its modern counterparts.
 It is therefore also being specified and used in new ecological builds.